MotomuMatsui/gs/README.md

     clang: error: linker command failed with exit code 1 (use -v to see invocation)
     make: *** [gs2] Error 1
 ```
 - Firstly, please execute `locate gfortran` to get the path to `gfortran`.
-If you already have `gfortran` (ex. /usr/local/bin/gfortran-8), execute the following commands in response to you environment.
+If you already have `gfortran` (ex. /usr/local/bin/gfortran-8), execute the following commands in response to your environment.
 ```
     $ ln -sf /usr/local/bin/gcc-8 /usr/local/bin/gcc
     $ ln -sf /usr/local/bin/g++-8 /usr/local/bin/g++